waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`find_path` Tool (Cerulean City Anomaly):** The tool consistently fails to find long, complex paths in Cerulean City, even when a valid route exists.
 (Note: The issue with defeated trainers being impassable has been fixed with the `passable_objects` parameter.)

 ## D. Blocked Development
-- **`team_data_compiler` Tool (Blocked):** This tool cannot be implemented at this time.
-Its core function requires parsing opponent data from the notepad, but there is no current mechanism to pass the notepad's content as an input to a custom tool.
-Development is blocked pending a solution to this system limitation.
-- **`teleporter_mapper` Tool (Blocked):** This tool cannot be implemented.
+- **teleporter_mapper` Tool (Blocked):** This tool cannot be implemented.
 Its function requires persistent memory to build a graph of teleporter connections across multiple turns.
 The current tool execution environment is stateless and does not support this.
 Development is blocked pending a system update that allows for persistent tool state.

 # V. Key Event & Puzzle Log